Global employment companies: Their role in international talent mobility

 • Serving as the administrative centre for global assignments

-A GEC can also be used to hire employees in a country where the client company has no legal entity and deploy them to a third country.
+A GEC can also hire employees in a foreign country where the client company has no legal entity and deploy them to a third country.
 For example, a GEC in Singapore can hire employees in the United States and deploy them on assignment to Australia.

 The services above can also be extended to cover international remote workers employed by the client company.